Pilgrims' Way Trekker Plus Challenge Winchester to Canterbury

 Visit Boughton Aluph church and Pilgrims’ Porch where Pilgrims met before ascending up the old drovers trail into King Wood.
 Follow Pilgrims Way through Kings Wood, looking out for wild deer and walk through the grounds of Godmersham Park where Jane Austen kept house for her brother and was inspirational for Mansfield Park.
 Walk through the medieval village of Chilham and its square which is often used for filming.
 Choice of inns or teahouse for refreshment stop in Chilham.
 After lunch follow Pilgrims Way to Canterbury visiting Bigbury Iron Age camp where Julius Caesar defeated the British tribes in 54 BC.
 Visit the village of Harbledown referred to by Chaucer in the Canterbury Tales and go to the Black Princes Well where Henry II commenced his penitent walk for his role in the death of Thomas Becket.
 Enter Canterbury through city walls and West Gate and stay in city centre close to the Cathedral.
 (16 Miles)

-Optional additional night at Chilham (8 miles, then 8 miles to Canterbury on next day)
+This stage can be split with an additional night at Chilham (8 miles, then 8 miles to Canterbury on next day)